cath2705/Paris-Python-Portfolio/README.md

 ## About my Portfolio

-This repository will serve as a centralized location for all my projects in Elements of Computing II (Spring 2025).
-I plan to structure my work into separate folders for each indiviual project.
-My goal is to ensure clarity and accessibility for both myself and others reviewing my work.
+This repository serves as a centralized collection of all my projects from Elements of Computing II (Spring 2025).
+Each project is organized in its own folder for clarity and ease of navigation.
+My goal is to make my work accessible and well-documented—for both future reference and for others reviewing my portfolio.

-—whether it's exploratory data analysis (EDA), data visualization, or model development.

-Throughout this semester, I made four major updates to my GitHub, each corresponding to key milestones in the course.
-These updates will showcase my progress, including refining analytical techniques, improving visualization methods, and iterating on models.
-Additionally, I may include smaller updates such as code optimizations, documentation enhancements, or reflections on my learning process.
+Throughout the semester, I made **four major updates** to this GitHub, each tied to a key milestone in the course.
+In this README, you’ll find a brief **overview of each project, the primary skills** demonstrated, and **direct links** to each folder and its corresponding Streamlit app (when applicable).

+As you explore this portfolio, you’ll see a clear progression in both my technical skills and design thinking—from my **early Penguins Data Explorer** to my final, **more complex Trump Tariff Tracker.** Over time, I became increasingly comfortable with:
+- UX/UI design in Streamlit
+- Interactive data visualizations using Plotly and pandas
+- Backend logic to support dynamic filtering, rule-building, and user inputs
+- Communicating technical concepts through accessible, educational tools

+Each project reflects a step forward in my ability to merge code with **communication, data with design, and functionality with storytelling.**
 _______________________________________________________________________________________________________________________________________________
 ## Projects
 ## Final Streamlit App: Trump Tariff App